-Located along the Pennsylvania shores of Lake Erie, Presque Isle is home to PA’s most visited state park.
+Located along the Pennsylvania shores of Lake Erie, Presque Isle State Park is PA’s most visited state park.
 However, beyond being an amazing summer destination, Presque Isle is also a very unique geological feature.

 This recurved sand spit is continually shifting and moving slowly to the northeast.
 Within its 3,000 acres are seven unique ecological zones, giving it more endangered species than any space of comparable size in Pennsylvania.
 It is also known as one of the best birding destinations in the region.